-Of course, there are occasions when it's okay to not be honest.
-If being honest is going to put you or others in danger, then it's okay to lie - if someone's threatening you in the street, telling them that you've already rung the police and they're on their way might help you get out of the situation.
+There are, however, ocassions when it's okay to not be honest.
+If being honest is going to put you or others in danger, then it's okay to lie - if someone is threatening you in the street, telling them that one of your parents is going to be with you in a moment, or that you've already rung the police, might help you get out of the situation.